BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/1-lab-overview/SAI_general_policies.rst

 resources.
 All core users are required to utilize this system to reserve equipment prior to accessing services.
 To schedule an experiment in the SAI lab, visit https://corelabs.abudhabi.nyu.edu/, navigate to the Reservations section, select Schedule, and from the upper drop-down menu choose "Biomedical Imaging", then book the appropriate resource.
-For additional details, please refer to the "Scheduling Policies" section.
+For additional details, please refer to the section :ref:`sai-scheduling`.

 Data storage
 ^^^^^^^^^^^^